Kashmir Solidarity Day observed across Pakistan, AJK

 rights violations in held Kashmir.

-withdraw its troops from the occupied Kashmir and grant Kashmiris their right to self determination.
+They called upon the international community to force India to withdraw its troops from the occupied Kashmir and grant Kashmiris their right to self determination.

-They said the Pakistani nation was united in support of Kashmiris
+They said the Pakistani nation was united in support of Kashmiris and Pakistan would continue to offer moral, political and diplomatic support to the Kashmiris.

-Barjees Tahir addressed the joint session of AJK Legislative Assembly
+Federal Minister for Kashmir Affairs and Gilgit Baltistan Chaudhry Barjees Tahir addressed the joint session of AJK Legislative Assembly and the AJK Council in Muzaffarabad and reiterated Pakistan’s pledge to continue support to Kashmiris.

-Minister Raja Farooq Haider Khan also spoke on the occasion.
+The session was attended by AJK President Masood Khan.
+AJKPrime Minister Raja Farooq Haider Khan also spoke on the occasion.

-The minister also distributed ration packages among Kashmiri refugee
+The minister also distributed ration packages among Kashmiri

-families on behalf of the people of Pakistan.
+refugee families on behalf of the people of Pakistan.
+NWA tribesmen

+areas also organized Kashmir Solidarity rally in NWA.
+The participants of the rally raised slogans for the cause of Kashmiri brothers and condemned Indian repression.

+Commander 11 Corps Lt.
+Gen Nazir Butt and General Officer Commanding NWA Major Gen.Hassan appreciated love and affection expressed by the tribesmen towards Pakistan and Kashmir.

-of different personalities to highlight different aspects of Kashmir
+Television channels aired special programmes and interviews of different personalities to highlight different aspects of Kashmir issue.

-The Solidarity Day is a reminder of the sacrifices rendered by
+The Solidarity Day is a reminder of the sacrifices rendered by tens of thousands of Kashmiris, besides renewal of commitment by Kashmiris to peaceful resolution of the decades old dispute with India.

 Kashmir Solidarity Day observed across Pakistan, AJK